Artificial Intelligence: Ethics, Regulations, Policies & Privacy Issues Explained

 Artificial Intelligence (AI) technology promises to automate and reshape business, commerce and consumer activities worldwide.
-But AI also triggers concerns about privacy, bias, security and plenty more.
+But AI also triggers concerns about privacy, potential racial bias, security and plenty more.

 As a result, the AI industry and governments worldwide will likely blend innovations with AI regulations.
 That means channel partners will need to maintain a careful balancing act — driving AI innovations while carefully considering customer privacy, data protection and other issues.

 AI-related facial recognition technology is particularly controversial, since the underlying software shows rampant racial bias, according to a 2019 NIST study that evaluates the effects of race, age and sex on Facial Recognition Software.

 To help channel partners understand the issues, this regularly updated blog describes AI viewpoints, milestones, shortcomings, ethical issues, potential biases, and emerging industry regulations.

 Article Updates: Originally published January 21, 2020.
 Article updated regularly with news updates & related analysis.

 - Amid concerns that AI and facial recognition technology may lead to racial profiling, Amazon will no longer make its Rekognition software available to police departments over the next year.
 Amazon is hoping Congress steps up to regulate the facial recognition industry.
 Source: ChannelE2E, June 10, 2020.

 - Amazon has acquired seven AI companies since 2010.
 Source: PC Mag, July 24, 2020.

 American Civil Liberties Union: The ACLU (American Civil Liberties Union) has filed a Freedom of Information Act (FOIA) request seeking information about the types of AI tools intelligence that government agencies are deploying, what rules constrain their use of AI, and what dangers these systems pose to equality, due process, privacy, and free expression.
 Source: ACLU, March 26, 2021.